benjymous/annotations/sandman/sandman.42.md

 First Circle may be a reference to Dante's Inferno, where Hell was a series of concentric rings, which was itself derived from older Fertile Crescent myths, including one where Ishtar passed through a city of circles in the underworld.
-The oaths may also rever to the Endless themselves:  The First Circle is Death, the beginning and the end, and the Sword is Destruction's sigil; the Other Side of the Sky may be Despair's realm on the backs of mirrors.
+The oaths may also revere to the Endless themselves:  The First Circle is Death, the beginning and the end, and the Sword is Destruction's sigil; the Other Side of the Sky may be Despair's realm on the backs of mirrors.